BG3-Community-Library-Team/bg3-community/Tutorials/Sound/Extract-Audio.md

 For the `wwizer_pyz` line, you'll want to set the path to the file, including the extension.
 For the `folder_vgmstream` line, this is the path to the directory for vgmstream.
-For the `folder_banks` line, this is the path to the directory for the extracted `.bnk` files.
-For the `folder_audio_raw` line, this is the path to directory for the extracted `.wew` files.
+For the `folder_unpacked_data` line, this is the path to directory for the extracted `.pak` files.
+By default the multitool will unpack them to a folder called `UnpackedData`.
 For the `folder_audio_converted` line, this is the path where you want the coverted files to go.

 > In python, for Windows directories, you have to escape backslashes with a backslash.
 So your destination will end up with two backslashes instead of one.
 Example: `bg3-sounds-converter\\wwiser.pyz`